FlameD (2) (80K)

 The essential claims of F.M.
 Alexander paraphrased for use in research and intramural defining of the Technique.
 (1998)

-A Crucial Distinction: Manner and Conditions of Use
+Manner and Conditions of Use: A Crucial Distinction

-Clarifying Alexander's own written use of these terms, which Alexander and most of the teachers he trained considered necessary for complete and effective teaching and teacher training, exposes a neglected factor in some newer orientations to the Alexander Technique.
-(2001)
+Clarifying Alexander\\\\\\\\\\\'s own written use of these terms, which Alexander and most of the teachers he trained considered necessary for complete and effective teaching and teacher training, exposes a neglected factor in some newer orientations to the Alexander Technique.
+(2001, published in AmSAT News Summer 2003, revised for Alexander Studies Online, March 2015)

-My appreciation of Kitty and my thoughts on how the tenets of phenomenological psychiatry might explain how her extensive experience with the Alexander Work could have helped her deal with the trials of schizophrenia.
-Novis Publications, January 2002 (www.novis.dk).
+An appreciation of Kitty and my thoughts on how the tenets of phenomenological psychiatry might explain how her extensive experience with the Alexander Work could have helped her deal with the trials of schizophrenia.
+Novis Publications, January 2002 ( www.novis.dk ).

 TOP